 A 1997 study published in the Journal of the American Medical Association found that 60 to 200 mg of vitamin E a day strengthened the immune system but 800 mg of vitamin E resulted in worse immunity than receiving no vitamin E at all.
 This fact sheet also includes ongoing studies and those to be reported in the next few years.

-Benefits of Vitamins and Supplements on Miami Diet Plan?
+Are There Benefits of Vitamins and Supplements on Miami Diet Plan?

-Vitamin and dietary supplements provide no significant, if any, health benefits.
+Vitamin and dietary supplements provide NO significant, if any, health benefits.
 The answer is clear for the first time.
 In the February 9, 2009 issue of the Archives of Internal Medicine, Dr. Neuhouser and 14 other researchers from over 10 medical centers across the United States reported these results after following over 161,000 women for more than 8 years.

 They found no evidence that taking dietary supplements, including vitamins, had any effect on lifespan, cancer, or heart disease.
 Dr. Neuhouser concludes the money is better spent on “buying more fruits and vegetables.”
 Like seeking organic or “healthy” foods, consuming vitamins and supplements also only distract the dieter from what is important–making better food choices and doing a little exercise.
 Most of us get all the vitamins in the food we eat!